asduser/nodejs-configuration-manager/README.md

 > **Initializer**

-An entry file which receives arguments list from CLI inside node.js script.
+An entry file which receives arguments list from CLI inside node.js script.<br/>
 **Note**: you may just call `ts-node initializer %mode% %env%` *.ts* file to get the same results above.

 ## Licence